rizkymashudi/ListOfMovie/README.md

 - Struct is thread safe because immutable, using struct is safer rather than class
 - Variables like NSMutableArray, NSMutableDictionary is mutable so isn't thread safe or non thread safe, Use DispatchBarrier to make non-thread safe class become thread safe
 - NSArray, NSDictionary and the others immutable variable is safe to use because thread-safe
-- Use GCD / Grand Central Dispatch for simple concurrency task, and use Operations for complex task like suspend and resum
+- Use GCD / Grand Central Dispatch for simple concurrency task, and use Operations for complex task like suspend and resume